taylorsmcclure/AwesomeBot/README.md

  - Switched to bot accounts and token login
  - Added avatar option in maintainer console

+Patch #1: Moved number of servers/users to ping command

 Open an issue to report a bug or suggest a new feature!

 Contribute